Jan Wong: Dawson College controversy

-Globe and Mail editor Edward Greenspon responded to the controversy by publishing a column asserting that Wong's opinion should not have been included in the piece.
+A few days later, Globe and Mail editor Edward Greenspon responded to the controversy.
+He wrote a column stating that Wong's opinion should not have been included in a news piece.
+A separate article, labelled as opinion, should have been published with her "pure laine" thesis.
 Wong viewed this as a betrayal by her employer, as Greenspon had previously read and approved her story.

 Wong descended into a long period of deep depression following the controversy and, unable to work, went on sick leave.
-The Globe ordered her back to work, withdrew her sick pay and ultimately negotiated her dismissal with an undisclosed monetary settlement.
+The Globe ordered her back to work in 2007, and withdrew her sick pay for the summer and autumn of that year.
+They ultimately terminated her on 4 June 2007.
+That provoked her to file a grievance that lead to a confidential settlement, ordered by a labour board arbiter, with a lump sum payment of $209,912 – two years salary – plus the denied sick leave pay.
 According to Wong: "I wrote a feature story that sparked a political backlash, my employers failed to support me and later silenced me, and after I became clinically depressed, they fired me."